 PRACTICE! – While this should be a no-brainer, you would be surprised of how many times I’ve heard an inexperienced singer or musician say that they have only “practiced” a particular song once or twice.
 Really?
 Great recordings come from confident singers and musicians.
 While there are professional vocalists that can deliver great performances from a song they’ve seen only once, they are very rare.
 If you don’t know the songs any better than I do, then don’t expect them to sound very good.
 You need to be immersed in the lyrics enough that your listeners get the meaning of the song from your deliverance of its lyrical message.

-RECORD YOURSELF – A great idea, especially with all the technology we have today, is to record yourself singing the songs at home.
-The recording can be made on a smartphone, handheld recorder, at church, etc. This will let you hear problems that you may not have known existed prior to recording them in the studio.
+RECORD YOURSELF – A great idea, especially with all the technology we have today, is to record yourself singing or playing the songs at home.
+The recording can be made on a smartphone, handheld recorder, at your church, etc. This will let you hear problems that you may not have known existed prior to recording them in the studio.
 The studio will expose all those hidden flaws that you didn’t know were there!

 REST – Be well rested before your studio visit.
 Your body cannot perform up to the demands of the studio without proper rest.
 I suggest 8+ hours of good sleep each night.
 Be sure to start this rest routine at least 5 days before your studio session, if you have a habit of burning the midnight oil.

 DIET – This could be an entire page of itself.
 But, I will say that what you eat–especially the week prior to your studio session–has a huge influence on the quality of your voice.
 Each voice is different, and certain eating habits affect each voice different.
 But, there are some general recommendations.
-Acidic foods (juices, sauces, etc.), sodas, and anything with caffeine is a no-no. These will constrict your vocal chords and make you have to work harder to deliver a great vocal.
+Acidic foods (juices, sauces, etc.), sodas, and anything with caffeine is discouraged.
+These will constrict your vocal chords and make you have to work harder to deliver a great vocal.
 There are plenty of resources online that cover this topic in detail.

 The Day of the Vocal Session…

 WATER & SNACKS – For vocalists that struggle with dry mouth or throat, bring regular Lay’s potato chips and room-temperature bottled water to the studio.
 You need plain, greasy potato chips–nothing else.
 Yep.
 That’s right.
 Greasy chips are one of the best snacks you can have that helps lubricate your vocal folds.
 Stay away from anything acidic, hot, or saucy.
 Drink room temperature water, not ice water.
 Besides, only bottled water is allowed in the studio.
 Sodas and other beverages are not allowed.

 PUNCTUALITY – Be on time…not too early and not late.
 In many cases, the studio has been prepped for your session and is ready to go when you arrive.
 There are occasions where some prep will be needed once you arrive, depending on the nature of the recording.

 So, how do you bring out the message?
 First, you have to understand the meaning of the song.
 Every song has a message.
 Then, it’s up to the singer to deliver that to the “audience.”
 So, in the studio you will need to imagine the audience is listening.
 Imagine you are in front of a live audience.
 You need to be excited, or serious, or silly, or whatever the lyrics are calling for.
 And, you have to over-accentuate those emotions to be effectively captured on the recording… Much like actors in a Broadway play.
 Believe me, it will make a difference.